gerardd33/Tidy/spec/guide.md

     values:

     functions:

+    actions:
 }
 ```

-It's the same as for an immutable class.
-The only major difference between the two is that singleton classes cannot be instantiated and you access their members using the name of the class, not the name of the instance.
+It's the same as for an immutable class but it can also have actions.
+The other major difference between the two is that singleton classes cannot be instantiated and you access their members using the name of the class, not the name of the instance.
 They're the equivalent of static classes in other languages or of *singleton objects* in Scala.
 They can be used as utility classes or in a way similar to Scala *companion objects*, so it's generally a good place to put all of your static methods.

 ## Abstract classes